 Facility to view, file and download returns of period July 2017 has been restored on GSTN portal

 Central Government further extended due date of furnishing FORM GSTR-4 (composition dealer) till August 31, 2020.
-Refer to the release here.

 The 40th GST Council meeting was held on 12 June 2020 through video conferencing.
 Given the COVID 19 situation the Council discussed a number of issues such as reducing compliance costs of taxpayers, inverted duty structure in the textile industry, and the shortage of funds to pay compensation cess to the States.
-Please refer to the press release here.

 Central Board of Indirect Taxes and Customs (CBIC) has extended the time limit for issuing refund order and validity of e-way bill under Goods and Services Tax (GST).
-Please refer to the notification here.

 CBIC has further extended the facility of accepting undertaking in lieu of bond for the period till June 15, 2020 and date for submission of proper bond in lieu of which the undertaking is being temporarily accepted till June 30, 2020.
-Please access the Circular here.